State Technical Committee in NJ

 Agenda for meeting and tour(posted 14 days before meeting)

 Most meetings of the State Technical Committee are held at the NRCS Sate Office in Somerset, NJ.
 Directions to NRCS State Office (110 kb) are available here in Adobe Acrobat pdf format.

 The Food Security Act of 1985, as amended, authorizes the State Technical Committee to provide recommendations for establishing technical guidelines and program criteria and priorities necessary to carry out conservation provisions of the Farm Bill.
 The committee also helps assure that Civil Rights requirements in Program Delivery are met.
 Additionally, the State Technical Committee provides recommendations on a number of issues within a variety of conservation programs.
 Although the State Technical Committee has no implementation or enforcement authority, USDA gives strong consideration to the Committee's recommendations.

 The State Technical Committee participated in the development of the 2011 State Resource Assessment.
-More about the process and the findings are available in our Technical section on the State Resource Assessment - 2011 page.
 The purpose of the SRA is to help National and State Leadership have guidance on resource objectives.
 The findings will potentially help with funding and priority area decisions.
+More about the process and the findings are available in our Technical section on the State Resource Assessment - 2011 web page.

 Roles and Responsibilities